Monday, May 29, 2006

 After the triumph of Head-On, my expectations were probably unrealistically high for Fatih Akin's non-fiction follow-up.
 Crossing the Bridge isn't bad, and most of the music is quite appealing.
 I guess I was just expecting something a little more transcendant.
 Part of the problem is that I never took to narrator/host Alexander Hacke (Einstürzende Neubauten).

-The bearded bassist (below, in ever-present black) worked on the soundtrack for Head-On, which combines Anglo-Australian post-punk (Depeche Mode, the Birthday Party) with traditional Turkish tunes (legendary chanteuse Sezen Aksu), so his involvement makes sense (Akin was born and raised in Germany; the film is in German and Turkish with English subtitles).
+The bearded bassist in ever-present black worked on the soundtrack for Head-On, which combines Anglo-Australian post-punk from Depeche Mode and the Birthday Party with traditional Turkish tunes from legendary chanteuse Sezen Aksu, so his involvement makes sense (Akin was born and raised in Germany; the film is in German and Turkish with English subtitles).

-If you've seen the DVD featurette, however, you know how much more charismatic Akin is than Hacke.
-Since Akin wrote, directed, and shot the doc, however, I can only imagine that his plate was already overflowing.
+From the featurette on the Head-On DVD, it's pretty clear that Akin is more charismatic than Hacke, but since Akin wrote, directed, and shot the documentary, I can only imagine that his plate was already overflowing.

-The title refers to the fact that many of the featured artists--Replikas, Ronny James Dio-lookalike Erkin Koray, etc.--view Istanbul as a bridge between the East and the West.
+The title refers to the fact that many of the featured artists, from Replikas to Ronny James Dio-lookalike Erkin Koray, view Istanbul as a bridge between the East and the West.
 Recommended to open-minded music lovers with a high tolerance for unctuous Germans.
 Werner Herzog fans, that means you!

-For Barney aficionados, Drawing Restraint 9 will be required viewing.
-As its my sixth cinematic encounter with the man, however, I can't predict what new viewers will think (or how it'll do commercially).
-Since this is the first to receive a proper release, I'll be interested to see what happens.
+For Matthew Barney aficionados, Drawing Restraint 9 will be required viewing.
+As its my sixth cinematic encounter with the man, however, I can't predict what new viewers will think, or how it will do commercially.
+Since this is the first film to receive a proper release, I'll be interested to see what happens.

-Personally, I have mixed feelings about this effort.
-While I can't imagine missing a Barney film--there's nothing quite like 'em--I'm not sure I'd call myself a fan.
-His stuff can be pretty squirm-inducing and sometimes just plain silly (like the fur eyebrows and shell shoes he sports in this film).
+Personally, I have mixed feelings about this one.
+While I can't imagine missing a Barney film--there's nothing quite like them--I'm not sure I'd call myself a fan.
+His stuff can be pretty squirm-inducing and sometimes just plain silly, like the fur eyebrows and shell shoes he sports in this film.

 Further, though his partner Björk's involvement has been attracting a great deal of attention, be forewarned that, although she composed the soundtrack and appears on screen, her vocals are kept to a minimum and there's none of the acting so brilliantly on display in Dancer in the Dark.

-Like previous projects, Drawing Restraint 9 is performance art as film: music (some quite irritating) is abundant, dialogue virtually non-existent.
-It's mostly a series of set pieces revolving around two "Occidental Guests" (Barney and Björk), who engage in a series of Shinto-related marriage rites on-board a Japanese whaling vessel.
+Like previous Barney projects, Drawing Restraint 9 is performance art as film: music--some quite irritating--is abundant, while dialogue is virtually non-existent.
+It's mostly a series of set pieces revolving around two "Occidental Guests" (Barney and Björk), who engage in a series of Shinto-related marriage rites on-board an actual Japanese whaling vessel.

-Drawing Restraint 9 is definitely--and defiantly--original, but I could've done without the extended sequence in which our Guests flense their legs off at the hip.
+Drawing Restraint 9 is definitely--and defiantly--original, but I could have done without the extended sequence in which our Guests flense, i.e. slice the skin or fat off, their legs at the hip.
 Yuck.

 Varsity Theater: Not associated with SIFF,